The Spaniard's Curse

 The Spaniard's Curse is a 1958 British thriller film directed by Ralph Kemplen and starring Tony Wright, Lee Patterson, Michael Hordern, Susan Beaumont and Henry Oscar.
-It was shot at Walton Studios near London with sets designed by the art director Anthony Masters.
-It is based on the novella The Assize Of The Dying by Edith Pargeter.
+It was based on the 1958 novella The Assize of the Dying by Edith Pargeter.

 Plot

 Guy Stevenson is a British man of Spanish heritage, in poor health and on trial for the murder of an actress called Zoe Trevor.
 He is convicted and given the death sentence.
 He protests his innocence and places a curse on the trial judge, Justice Manton; the prosecuting counsel, Sir Robert Wyvern; the foreman of the jury; and the real murderer.
 The curse is a summons to attend the 'Assize of the Dying'.
 Watching the proceedings from the court gallery are Justice Manton's ward, Margaret, his son Charlie, and Zoe Trevor's half-brother, Mark Brett.
 Charlie is covering the case as a newspaper reporter.
 We learn that he is a much decorated ex-RAF officer and gambler.
 After the trial, Margaret makes the acquaintance of Mark Brett, and tells him of her doubts of Stevenson's guilt.
 Mark seems to have arrived from abroad and claims never to have met his half-sister.
 They are attracted to each other and decide to re-examine the case.
 The foreman of the jury is killed in a road accident in front of them immediately afterwards.
 Stevenson dies of a heart condition before his sentence can be carried out and evidence is later discovered that appears to exonerate him.
 Margaret and Mark continue their investigation, with occasional interventions from Charlie, who also seems to have romantic feelings towards Margaret, as the curse works itself out.